Michael J. Pollard: Early career

 Pollard had his earliest screen roles in television, with multiple appearances in programs broadcast during 1959.
 He had two roles in episodes of Alfred Hitchcock Presents: "Appointment at Eleven", a minor part as a shoeshine boy and as herpetologist Hansel Eidelpfeiffer in "Anniversary Gift".
-Pollard also portrayed Homer McCauley, the dramatic lead, in a television adaptation of William Saroyan's novel The Human Comedy, narrated by Burgess Meredith, and broadcast as an episode of the DuPont Show of the Month.
+Pollard also portrayed Homer McCauley, the dramatic lead, in a television adaptation of William Saroyan's novel The Human Comedy, narrated by Burgess Meredith and broadcast as an episode of the DuPont Show of the Month.
 That same year Pollard appeared in David Hedison's 16-segment NBC espionage TV series Five Fingers in the episode "The Unknown Town".

 Later that same year, Pollard appeared in episode five of CBS's The Many Loves of Dobie Gillis as Jerome Krebs, the first cousin of Maynard G. Krebs, played by Bob Denver, who in real life had been drafted into the United States Army.
-Pollard's character was to have been a replacement for Maynard, but disappeared when Denver was classified 4-F and was able to return to the series.
+Pollard's character was to have been a replacement for Maynard but disappeared when Denver was classified 4-F and was able to return to the series.

 Pollard created the non-singing role of Hugo Peabody in the original Broadway production of Bye Bye Birdie.
 In 1962, Pollard appeared in the short-lived Robert Young comedy/drama series Window on Main Street in the episode "The Boy Who Got Too Many Laughs".
 That same year he was cast in the role of Virgil, Deputy Barney Fife's socially awkward but talented cousin, on CBS's The Andy Griffith Show.
+He also played a quirky character in a 1962 TV pilot "The Laughmakers" written by Woody Allen, which never aired.
+The cast included Alan Alda and Louise Lasser but Pollard's role was uncredited.

 In 1963, he appeared on an episode of ABC's Channing, a drama about college life starring Jason Evers and Henry Jones.
 That same year Pollard played the role of Digby Popham in the Walt Disney family musical Summer Magic, opposite Hayley Mills.
 He was cast as Danny Larkin in the 1963 episode "Tell Me When You Get to Heaven" of the ABC drama, Going My Way, starring Gene Kelly as a Roman Catholic priest in New York City.

 Pollard played the role of Cyrus in a 1964 episode of the CBS western series Gunsmoke, titled "Journey for Three".
 That year he also appeared as Ted Mooney, son of Mr. Mooney, on The Lucy Show.
 In 1965, he played the role of "Jingles" in the episode "The Princess and the Paupers" on the ABC crime drama, Honey West, starring Anne Francis.